FENG SHUI and FINE

 parts of the Bagua.
 The Bagua is the energy map for

 the home or property.
-The paintings naturally enhance or mitigate the four
+The forest and landscape paintings naturally enhance or mitigate the four

 seasons, the elements, the colors, and the shapes associated with each